Research Updated Medically Reviewed 7 min read

 Survival by Stage

 Stage at diagnosis has an outsized impact on treatment eligibility.
-65% of people with mesothelioma are diagnosed at Stage 3 or 4, limiting their options.
+Most people with pleural mesothelioma present with advanced disease.

 Survival statistics represent population averages from published data.
 Individual outcomes depend on treatment center experience, cell type, overall health, and treatment response.
 People considering treatment options should discuss their specific situation with their medical team.
 The 2026 clinical trials landscape report lists 92 trials currently open.